Nonlinear semigroups built on generating families and their Lipschitz sets: Infinitesimal generator

 Second, we show that $g$ is continuous.
-From the previous step, we obtain that $g$ is right continuous.
-It remains to show that $g$ is also left continuous.
-Fix $s\in [0,t]$.
-Continuity of $y$, Theorem~\ref{abstract main thm}(iii) and Theorem~\ref{abstract main thm}(v) imply $y(s)=\lim_{h\downarrow 0}S(h)y(s-h)$.
-We use again Theorem~\ref{abstract main thm}(iii) to conclude
+We have already established that $g$ is right continuous, i.e., we only have to show left continuity.
+For every $s\in [0,t]$, continuity of $y$, strong continuity of $S$ and inequality~\eqref{eq:inv lip} imply $y(s)=\lim_{h\downarrow 0}S(h)y(s-h)$.
+Hence, it follows from inequality~\eqref{eq:inv lip} that

-Finally, one can show that any continuous mapping with vanishing right derivative is constant.
-For details, see the proof of~\cite[Theorem 3.5]{dkn2}.
-In particular, we obtain that $y(t)=g(t)=g(0)=S(t)x$. \end{proof}
+Third, following the proof of~\cite[Lemma~1.1 in Section~2]{pazy2012semigroups}, one can show that every continuous function with vanishing right derivative is constant.
+In particular, we obtain $y(t)=g(t)=g(0)=S(t)x$. \end{proof}